jerogee/body-to-category/README.md

 This Outlook VBA macro repairs the email body by removing such strings from from the email body and sets a more appropriate [custom category](https://support.office.com/en-us/article/Create-and-assign-color-categories-a1fde97e-15e1-4179-a1a0-8a91ef89b8dc) instead.

 This macro achieves the following:
-- it removes a specific string from the email body of any incoming email
+- it removes a specific string from the email body of any email received in the last two days or any newly incoming email
 - and sets a custom category instead so emails are still marked
 - the string is currently set to "External email: use caution" with surrounding asterisks (line 23)